Mobile impurity coupled to correlated lattice bosons: Introduction

 \section{Introduction}

 The behavior of a single impurity immersed in a quantum many-body medium provides a sensitive probe of correlations, coherence, and emergent quasiparticles.
-In weakly interacting Bose gases, such an impurity forms a Bose polaron: a dressed quasiparticle characterized by a finite quasiparticle residue, renormalized effective mass, and an extended bath density cloud~\cite{Grusdt_2025, ScazzaZaccanti2022, ArdilaGiorgini2015, ArdilaGiorgini2015, ArdilaGiorgini2016,Ardila2019,Ardila2020, PhysRevLett.120.050405,PhysRevA.109.013325, PhysRevA.98.063631}.
-In the continuum, Bose polarons have been observed and characterized with high precision using radio-frequency and Ramsey spectroscopy in ultracold atomic mixtures~\cite{JorgensenPRL2016,HuPRL2016, YanScience2020}, and their properties across weak to strong coupling have been mapped out both experimentally and theoretically~\cite{Grusdt_2025}.
-These studies have established the continuum Bose polaron as a paradigmatic example of an impurity problem in a quantum fluid.
+In weakly interacting Bose gases, such an impurity forms a Bose polaron: a dressed quasiparticle characterized by a finite quasiparticle residue, a renormalized effective mass, and an extended bath-density deformation cloud~\cite{Grusdt_2025, ScazzaZaccanti2022, ArdilaGiorgini2015, ArdilaGiorgini2016, Ardila2019, Ardila2020, PhysRevLett.120.050405, PhysRevA.109.013325, PhysRevA.98.063631}.
+In the continuum, Bose polarons have been observed and characterized with high precision using radio-frequency and Ramsey spectroscopy in ultracold atomic mixtures~\cite{JorgensenPRL2016, HuPRL2016, YanScience2020}, and their properties across weak to strong coupling have been mapped out both experimentally and theoretically~\cite{Grusdt_2025}.
+These studies have established the continuum Bose polaron as a paradigmatic impurity problem in a quantum fluid.

-Beyond continuum Bose gases, optical lattices offer a complementary platform where the bath is naturally described by the Bose–Hubbard model (BHM)~\cite{JakschPRL1998,PhysRevB.40.546,PhysRevB.75.134302,PhysRevA.77.015602}, providing a controlled setting to study a single mobile impurity in a strongly correlated lattice Bose fluid.
+Beyond continuum Bose gases, optical lattices offer a complementary platform where the bath is naturally described by the Bose--Hubbard model (BHM)~\cite{JakschPRL1998, PhysRevB.40.546, PhysRevB.75.134302, PhysRevA.77.015602}, providing a controlled setting to study a single mobile impurity in a strongly correlated lattice Bose fluid.
 By tuning the ratio between on-site repulsion and tunneling, the BHM realizes a quantum phase transition from a compressible superfluid (SF) to an incompressible Mott insulator (MI), as first observed in pioneering cold-atom experiments~\cite{GreinerNature2002}.
-With the advent of quantum gas microscopy, site-resolved imaging and control of individual atoms in optical lattices has become possible~\cite{BakrScience2010,ShersonNature2010}, including the preparation and tracking of single impurity or spin excitation in Bose--Hubbard chains and 2D lattices~\cite{FukuharaNatPhys2013}.
-This opens the door to directly visualizing how an impurity propagates, dresses, and eventually localizes as the background evolves from SF to MI.
+With the advent of quantum gas microscopy, site-resolved imaging and control of individual atoms in optical lattices has become possible~\cite{BakrScience2010, ShersonNature2010}, including the preparation and tracking of a single impurity or spin excitation in Bose--Hubbard chains and two-dimensional lattices~\cite{FukuharaNatPhys2013}.
+This opens the door to directly visualizing how an impurity propagates, dresses, and eventually \emph{self-traps} as the background evolves from SF to MI.